 Unfortunately aggressive attacks by pets resulting in injury and even death of other pets is not uncommon on our garrison.
 In almost all cases the common factors are: unleashed pets, pets with a history of attacking other animals, pets being walked by individuals who lack the strength to stop the dog from an attack.
 Complaints of improper control of pets should be reported to the Stairwell/Building Coordinators or the Housing Office.
 Incidents involving attacks of other pets or bites breaking the skin or other dangerous acts must be reported directly to the Military Police.
 Any pet involved in a bite incident causing injury or breaking the skin of another person or pet will require a temperament test to be completed at the owner's expense within 30 days.
 Until such time as the pet is shown to be safe by temperament test it will be muzzled at all times while out of the home.
-Investigations of the complaint, when appropriate, will be forwarded to the Military Police and Garrison Commander for action.
-Copies of formal complaints will be provided to the owner's commanding officer for necessary action.
+Investigations of the complaint, when appropriate, will be forwarded to the owner's commanding officer for necessary action.
 A health and welfare sanitation inspection maybe conducted of any quarters alleged to be substandard in cleanliness, odorous, or in which a pet has apparently been abandoned.
-Entry into quarters will be in the presence of the sponsor or an adult Family member unless immediate entry is required to prevent damage or destruction of Government property, or the pet's welfare is in question.
-The USAG Ansbach Garrison Commander has the authority to revoke the privilege to have pets in Government housing regardless of the number of warning letters issued.
+Entry into quarters will be in the presence of the sponsor or an adult family member unless immediate entry is required to prevent damage or destruction of Government property, or the pet's welfare is in question.